 The human gut hosts a vast number and variety of microorganisms, including around

 Every individual has different varieties and amounts of bacteria in their gut.
 Some types can increase the amount of energy the person harvests from food, leading to fat deposition and weight gain.

 Some foods can increase the number of good bacteria in the gut, including:

 - A wide variety of plants: Increasing the number of fruits, vegetables, and grains in the diet will result in an increased fiber uptake and a more diverse set of gut bacteria.
 People should try to ensure that vegetables and other plant-based foods comprise 75 percent of their meal.

 - Fermented foods: These enhance the function of good bacteria while inhibiting the growth of bad bacteria.
 Sauerkraut, kimchi, kefir, yogurt, tempeh, and miso all contain good amounts of probiotics, which help to increase good bacteria.
 Researchers have studied kimchi widely, and study results suggest that it has anti-obesity effects.
 Similarly, studies have shown that kefir may help to promote weight loss in overweight women.

 - Prebiotic foods: These stimulate the growth and activity of some of the good bacteria that aid weight control.
 Prebiotic fiber occurs in many fruits and vegetables, especially chicory root, artichoke, onion, garlic, asparagus, leeks, banana, and avocado.
 It is also in grains, such as oats and barley.

-Numerous studies have shown that getting less than 5–6 hours of sleep per night is associated with increased incidence of
+Numerous studies have shown that getting fewer than 5–6 hours of sleep per night is associated with an increased incidence of